 • Other areas where you will notice gnats are near compost bins.

 The short answer is it depends.
-For gnats to go away independently, it depends on the environmental conditions, food sources, gnat activity, and conditions within your home.
+For gnats and fruit flies to go away independently depends on the environmental conditions, food source, gnat activity, and conditions within your home.

 Gnats may go away on their own if their breeding sources are eliminated or environmental conditions become unfavorable for survival.

-However, waiting for gnats to disappear on their own is not always a reliable solution, especially if ongoing breeding sites or attractants exist.
+However, waiting for gnats and fruit flies to disappear on their own is not always a reliable solution, especially if ongoing breeding sites or attractants exist.

 You may want to be proactive by controlling their presence with DIY traps as soon as you see them.
 This includes identifying and removing breeding sources, improving drainage, maintaining cleanliness, and using traps or insecticides if necessary.